cc-hpc-itwm/gpispace/CHANGELOG.todo/api-remove_installation.md

 ```

 but might slightly differ based on the overloads used or the method
 used to determine the GPI-Space installation directory.
+If the command
+line option `gspc::options::installation()` was used without
+`gspc::set_gspc_home()`, wrapping scripts may also need to be updated
+to remove the `--gspc-home` argument.